tg-rs/carapax/GUIDE.md

 ### Commands

 [`CommandPredicate`](https://tg-rs.github.io/carapax/carapax/struct.CommandPredicate.html#)
-is a decorator which allows to run handlers only when user sent a command.
+is a decorator which allows to run a handler only if update contains a command.
 Note that command name contains a leading slash (`/`).

 ```rust